IFF Mark X: ATCRBS

 In 1953, the Mark X frequencies and SIF coding systems were released for civilian use worldwide.
 In 1956, ICAO selected Mark X as the basis for worldwide civil aviation.
 Selecting the existing system had the advantage of allowing the use of well-tested equipment as well as allowing existing military transponders to work within the larger civilian network.

 Although there was some use of Mark X in this role, especially in Europe, it was not widespread.
-In the US, the Federal Aviation Administration was working on a system using 3D radar and a computerized flight information system that they believed would revolutionize the industry.
+In the US, the Federal Aviation Administration was working on a system using 3D radar to measure altitudes and a computerized flight information system that they believed would revolutionize the industry.
 Development was still far from completed when the 16 December 1960 New York mid-air collision occurred, in which a United Airlines DC-8 overshot its assigned holding pattern and collided with a Trans World Airlines Super Constellation.
 Although the accident was ultimately the fault of the DC-8 crew, among the contributing factors was that the air traffic controllers were unable to positively identify the aircraft.

 In the aftermath of the accident, the FAA came under considerable criticism from both the government and the civilian airlines.
 On 8 March 1961, President Kennedy launched Project Beacon to address these concerns.
 The Research and Development Bureau of the FAA continued to press for the development of their new systems, but the air traffic controllers told the FAA to abandon their 3D radar and instead pressed for modifications to the existing systems and transponders.
-The final report agreed with the controllers, instead of new systems, the transponders would be upgraded to provide this information.
+The final report agreed with the controllers; instead of new systems, the transponders would be upgraded to provide altitude information.
 These would be known as the Air Traffic Control Radar Beacon System, or ATCRBS.

 ATCRBS introduced several civilian Modes, A through D. Mode A remained identical to the original Mode 3, with the exception that civilian aircraft would be provided with dials to allow all four digits to be used instead of just the first two.
 Additionally, the new Mode C returned the aircraft's altitude, thereby eliminating the need for a separate height finder radar or 3D radar.
-Now a single sweep of the radar would locate the aircraft by its direct reflection, identify it by its Mode A response, and return its altitude through Mode C, showing all of this information continuously.
+Now a single sweep of the radar would locate the aircraft by its direct reflection, identify it by its Mode A response, and return its altitude through Mode C, updating all of this information continuously.